NixOS/rfcs/rfcs/0029-backports-team.md

 The way it is currently handled makes it so too often fixes for lesser-used software are not backported to the *current-stable* revision of NixOS.
 Furthermore, even some more-often used software sometimes lag behind since the updates were simply not cherry-picked.
+While there are [general guidelines][grahamc_backport] written up, no canonical process is documented.

 Backports is not only a security feature, but also a user-experience feature.
 Upstream software is getting updated; it would be best if current-stable does